Dresden: Castles, Steam Trains and a Mickey Mouse Republic

 In addition to having the grand castle, used as the set for the GDR Czech Cinderella film here in the 70s, in the 13sqm Pheasant Palace, Moritzburg has the smallest palace in Saxony, built by August III, the less macho grandson of August the Strong.
 Sadly, there are no peacocks here any longer just their huts, but the beautiful palace has striking views down to the main palace and is set next to a large lake where a mock sea battle was fought in 1977 – possibly between Prince Charming and the Ugly Sisters.

 On my way back for dinner at my hotel, the excellent Radisson Blu Park Hotel, I stop off in the town of Radebeul for another dunkel.
 The quaynt olde worlde charm of the place resembles a Cotswolds town – only there’s an outside chance you might be able to afford a property here.
 The sun is setting and I take my beer out with me to sit on the grass island in the middle of the cobble-stone road.
-Just at that moment a phone goes off in the distance and someone says, “hallo” into it, but nothing can destroy the moment.
-Eventually, I finish my beer and consider how to return to my hotel, perhaps I’ll take the bus?
+Just then a phone goes off in the distance and someone says, “hallo” into it, but nothing can destroy the moment.

 You can see Trigger Happy TV’s tour of Bruges on You Tube.